SAP-samples/teched2021-IIS162/exercises/ex8/README.md

 <br> (1) Review the Solution Process Status for consistency issues.
 All resolved :-)

 ## Requirements Traceability
+> Use the Browser back button to go back to list of Analytical Reports

 1. Start Requirements Traceability
 <br> ![](2021-11-12-13-50-53.png)